 In a sea of budget motels and hotels lining Mt.
-Rushmore Road, the Adoba Eco Hotel is a refreshing step-above-the-others option.
-Housed in the former Radisson, the 9-story Adoba Eco Hotel towers above the mostly low risers of downtown of Rapid City.
+Rushmore Road, the Rushmore Hotel & Suites is a refreshing step-above-the-others option.
+Housed in the former Adoba Eco Hotel building, this 9-story Best Western Premier Hotel towers above the mostly low risers of downtown Rapid City.

 Past the elevator to the left is their hotel lounge, the 445 Martini Lounge and next to it a small casino and a gift shop.
 To the right is their organic restaurant Enigma.

-The eco-friendly hotel is 100% smoke-free offering 177 comfortable guestrooms, with city-views.
-We made our way to the end of the 8th floor corridor, and opened the door –and bam!
+The Rushmore Hotel & Suites, BW Premier Collection, is 100% smoke-free offering 177 comfortable guestrooms, with city-views.
+As part of the BW Premier Collection, this Rapid City hotel ties its identity to its destination.
+We made our way to the end of the 8th-floor corridor, and opened the door –and bam!
 It hit us!
 The stampeding buffalo mural is the highlight of the room with soft lighting, fluffy white down comforters, with a stampede going on above your pillow.

-At first it’s a bit overwhelming, but as we settle into the room, we discover the South Dakota themed wall murals to be soothing, especially after exploring the Black Hills.
-We learned that the hotel is striving to comply with LEED standards to earn the sustainable title.
-The murals (Terralon) are part of their eco-friendly footprint, made of recyclable materials.
+At first, it’s a bit overwhelming, but as we settle into the room, we discover the South Dakota themed wall murals to be soothing, especially after exploring the Black Hills.

-Other sustainable designs include the shower curtains, lamp shades, bedding and carpeting.
+Other designs include shower curtains, lampshades, bedding, and carpeting.
 The guest room redesigns are currently limited to the 8th floor, soon to be enjoyed in other rooms.

 One Small Problem

 I admit – I didn’t know what to expect.
-After all, Rapid City isn’t on many travelers bucket lists.
-I’ve traveled to Rapid City numerous times with groups, overnighting in other budget motels.
-I was pleasantly surprised at the affordability of staying at the upscale Adoba Eco Hotel, and the friendliness and willingness to accommodate me, not only with making my stay better, but offering tips and information to explore downtown Rapid City and the Black Hills.
-Kudos to the staff at Adoba Eco Hotel as they won me over!
+After all, Rapid City isn’t on many travelers’ bucket lists.
+I’ve visited Rapid City numerous times with groups, overnighting in other budget motels.
+I was pleasantly surprised at the affordability of staying at the upscale Best Western Rushmore Hotel & Suites and the friendliness and willingness to accommodate me, not only by making my stay better but offering tips and information to explore downtown Rapid City and the Black Hills.
+Kudos to the staff at Rushmore Hotel & Suites as they won me over!